kevinhpham/SensorsControls/README.md

   Used to connect fetch robot to moveit interface.

 My_fetch created by the group
   Contains code created by our team to launch gazebo simulation and to get the fetch robot to perform a pick and place task.
 Also contains testing files based on code from the moveit tutorials that the team used to learn how to use the moveit packages.

+Paul Morian - Produced gazebo simulation and related launch files of environment Ste Ven Lee - Produced object detection system and pose estimation (unfinished) Hoang Nam Kevin Pham - Produced Robot control system